subtosharki/subtosharki/README.md

 Typescript Backend Developer

+- I have lots a strong background with REST APIs and websockets.

-- I’m working on expanding my knowledge with REST APIs, websockets and developing backend libraries/frameworks.
+- I’m working on learning Dart/Flutter and developing backend libraries/frameworks in TypeScript.

 - I want to try and contribute to more open source projects